Citizenship Act of 1955: Provisions and Amendments

 • Foreigners could acquire Indian citizenship by naturalization on certain conditions

-• If any territory becomes part of India, Government of India could specify the conditions for them becoming citizens
+• If any territory becomes part of India, the Government of India could specify the conditions for them becoming citizens

 • Citizenship could be lost by termination, renunciation, deprivation on certain grounds